prasad758/timesheet-version/README.md

 # TechieMaya Timesheet Application

+## 🚀 Quick Start

+**Easiest way to start the application:**

+1. **Double-click `start-dev.ps1`** (or right-click → Run with PowerShell)
+   - This will start both backend and frontend servers automatically
+   - Two PowerShell windows will open (one for backend, one for frontend)
+   - Keep both windows open while using the application

+2. **Or manually start:**
+   - Backend: Open PowerShell in `backend` folder → Run `npm start`
+   - Frontend: Open PowerShell in root folder → Run `npm run dev`

+**Important:** Both servers must be running for the application to work!

-A comprehensive timesheet and time management system built with React, TypeScript, and Supabase.
+A comprehensive timesheet and time management system built with React, TypeScript, Node.js, and PostgreSQL.
 This application provides a complete solution for tracking employee work hours, managing leave requests, monitoring GitHub issues, and generating detailed reports.

 ## 🚀 Features

 ### Core Functionality
 - **Time Tracking** - Record and manage daily work hours with detailed entries
-- **Time Clock** - Simple clock-in/clock-out interface for employees
+- **Time Clock** - Simple clock-in/clock-out interface with location tracking
 - **Timesheet Management** - View, edit, and export timesheets
 - **PDF Export** - Generate professional PDF reports of timesheets

-### Advanced Features
+- **Issue Management** - Track and manage GitHub issues with assignments and labels
 - **Leave Calendar** - Request and manage time off, view team availability
-- **GitHub Issues Integration** - Track and manage GitHub issues directly in the app
 - **Notifications System** - Real-time notifications for important events
-- **📧 Email Notifications** - Automatic emails via Resend for issue assignments, comments, and leave requests
 - **User Management** - Admin panel for managing users and roles
 - **Monitoring Dashboard** - Overview of system activity and statistics
 - **Shared Timesheets** - Public view for sharing timesheet data